phaehnel/mfpatbc/README.md

 ```bas
 $ python -m numpy.f2py -c write_spd_fort.f90 -m write_spd_fort
 ```
 The resulting file provides an interface between Python and Fortan so that the subroutine in the Fortran script, that does the heavy lifting, can be accessed just as a normal Python module by mfpatbc.
-All this is only tested on an Ubuntu system, so errors may (or should?) occure elsewhere.
+All this is only tested on an Ubuntu system, so errors may (or should?) occur elsewhere.

 ## Documentation